-- The authority was re-accredited with the Investors in People (IIP) award in February 2017 which demonstrates a commitment to the development of staff to achieve the authority's corporate and strategic objectives.
-Work has and continues to take place on the improvement actions raised following the IIP assessment. - Going forward, and as set out within the corporate plan approved by Council, an organisational change programme is focusing on the modernisation of the authority, with staff having the necessary skills, behaviours and competencies to achieve the authority's future ambitions. - During the year the Council has developed a HR strategy and action plan.
-This has been combined with the organisational development required for modernisation and the IIP action plan to provide a comprehensive picture of what is needed to develop/ support our people over the next few years to ensure the Council achieves our corporate objectives. - To support the day to day delivery of services and the modernisation programme collaboration continues with Publica support services in the areas of Human Resources, Finance and ICT.
-The Executive Director of People and Change is lead commissioner for HR and ICT and the Executive Director of Finance and Assets is lead commissioner for Finance. - All new employees take part in an induction programme and ongoing staff development needs are identified through the appraisal process and 1:1's.
+- The authority was re-accredited with the Investors in People (IiP) award in February 2017 which demonstrates a commitment to the development of staff to achieve the authority's corporate and strategic objectives.
+Work has and continues to take place on the improvement actions raised following the IiP assessment. - Going forward, and as set out within the approved corporate plan, an organisational change programme is focusing on the modernisation of the authority, with staff having the necessary skills, behaviours and competencies to achieve the authority's future ambitions. - During the year the Council has developed a HR strategy and action plan.
+The action plan sets out the authority's organisational development needs together with the IiP assessment areas to provide a comprehensive picture of what is needed to develop/ support employees over the next few years to ensure the Council achieves its corporate objectives. - To support the day to day delivery of services and the modernisation programme collaboration continues with Publica support services in the areas of Human Resources, Finance and ICT.
+The Executive Director People and Change is lead commissioner for HR and ICT and the Executive Director Finance and Assets is lead commissioner for Finance. - All new employees take part in an induction programme and ongoing staff development needs are identified through the appraisal process and 1:1's.
 Appraisals were undertaken online for the first time in 2018/19 and a new Learning Management System will be introduced over the next year.
-The Chief Executive is appraised by the Group Leaders. - All new Members undertake a comprehensive Members induction programme which is delivered after each borough election (i.e. every 2 years).
-New Members are matched with a senior officer under a buddy stem to provide practical support as they develop their casework.
+The Chief Executive is appraised by the Group Leaders.

+• All new Members undertake a comprehensive Members induction programme which is delivered after each borough election (i.e. every 2 years).
+New Members are matched with a senior officer under a "buddy" system to provide practical support as they develop into their roles.
 Training is provided for Members on an ongoing basis as appropriate and necessary.
-Members on certain committees (e.g. Planning and Licensing) are required to undertake training before attending those committee meetings together with on-going training.
-The authority is a member of the Local Government Association who provide individual mentoring and support to Members and officers
+Members on certain committees (e.g. Planning and Licensing) are required to undertake initial and ongoing "top up" training in order to take their place on the committee.
+The authority is a member of the Local Government Association who provide individual mentoring and support to Members and officers as necessary or requested.